philbowsher/Foundation-of-the-R-Workflow-SAS-to-R/README.md

-# Introduction to the Foundation of the R Workflow - Tidyverse, RMD & Notebooks by Nichole Monhait, Derrick Kearney, Phil Bowsher on Sept 06, 2019
+# Foundation of the R Workflow / SAS to R by Nichole Monhait, Derrick Kearney, Phil Bowsher

 Slides are here: